How to prepare for an Oxford or Cambridge interview

 What we usually do is choose a text on a subject which we’re pretty certain none of them will know anything about because we want to have a common element against which we can judge all candidates.

 Dr Nicholas Davidson, Department of History, University of Oxford

 Interviewers want to offer places to students who are going to succeed as undergraduates.
 Students who are clearly genuinely interested in their area of study, who have the intellect to do well and who will learn effectively under the tutorial or supervision system.

 There are a few ways that you can demonstrate these qualities to an interviewer.
 Firstly, you should have done some extensive reading around your subject.
 Bringing up the things you have learnt (where relevant) will show that you have explored beyond the A level syllabus.
 Giving your opinion on your reading indicates a critical mind, someone who does not just absorb information but who thinks about it on a deeper level, links it to other things they have read and considers their own opinion.
 Undergraduates at Oxford and Cambridge will use these skills in tutorials and supervisions.

-Interviewers are also looking for someone who can think.
 Lucy Bates, author of Getting Into Oxford and Cambridge (2018 Entry) helps applicants prepare for the interview by giving them two topics at random and asking them to draw connections or parallels between them.
 This practice of linking topics develops students’ ability to use their existing knowledge to access unfamiliar material, which is something they are likely to be asked to do in the interview.